cartertinney/iot-operations-sdks/doc/reference/command-errors.md

 | HLC integer overflow | 500 | false | "Counter" | (none) | internal logic error |
 | HLC excessive clock drift | 503 | false | "MaxClockDrift" | (none) | invalid state |

+> [!NOTE]
-> Note: When an unknown error originates from a dependent component, it is recommended to include any nested error text in the status message to assist a human user in diagnosing the error condition.
+> When an unknown error originates from a dependent component, it is recommended to include any nested error text in the status message to assist a human user in diagnosing the error condition.

 ## CommandExecutor Non-Command Errors